joeldrapper/pretty_please/README.md

 `PrettyPlease.print(object)` prints the object with ANSI highlighting.

-The `PrettyPlease.inspect` method provides a structured and human-readable representation of Ruby objects by outputting valid Ruby code.
+The `PrettyPlease.prettify` method provides a structured and human-readable representation of Ruby objects by outputting valid Ruby code.

 It handles a variety of data types including Hashes, Arrays, Sets, Modules, and user-defined objects.